Impact driver

-A manual impact driver (for use with hammer) with screwdriver bits and adapters.
+A manual impact driver (for use with a hammer) with screwdriver bits and adapters.

 Impact driver guide set with bits.

 An impact driver is a tool that delivers a strong, sudden rotational force and forward thrust.
 The force can be delivered either by a blow struck with a hammer in the case of manual impact drivers, or mechanically in the case of powered impact drivers.

 It is often used by mechanics to loosen larger screws, bolts and nuts that are corrosively "frozen" or over-torqued.
-The direction can also be reversed for situations where screws have to be tightened with torque greater than a screwdriver can reasonably provide.
+The direction can also be reversed for situations where screws have to be tightened with torque more than a screwdriver can reasonably provide.

 Manual

 Manual impact drivers consist of a heavy outer sleeve that surrounds an inner core that is splined to it.
 The spline is curved so that when the user strikes the outer sleeve with a hammer, its downward force works on the spline to produce turning force on the core and any socket or work bit attached to it.
-The tool translates the heavy rotational inertia of the sleeve to the lighter core to generate large amounts of torque.
+The tool translates the large angular momentum of the heavy sleeve to the lighter core to generate large amounts of torque.
 At the same time, the striking blow from the hammer forces the impact driver forward into the screw reducing or eliminating cam out.
 This attribute is beneficial for Phillips screws which are prone to cam out.
 It is also excellent for use with the Robertson square socket head screws that are in common use in Canada.